Why you should map out a Customer Journey

 Increase customer satisfaction?

-Gain a wholistic client view?
+Gain a holistic client view?

 Working from a customer journey map, you and your staff stay in control and accountable.
 Journey maps are tools that take guesswork out of important stages in the interaction with customers and not only increase customer satisfaction but improve conversion rates for new prospects.